Geography of Nalgonda District

 in the West.

-The Geographical area of the district is 14,217 Sq.
-Km accounting to 5.18% of the total area of the state of A.P.
+The geographical area of Nalgonda District is 14,217 Sq.
+Kilometres.
 The region experiences a hot and dry summer throughout the year except during the South West Monsoon season.
 The year may broadly be divided into four seasons.
 It experiences cold season from December to Mid February, summer season from Mid February to first week of June.
 South West monsoon season from June to September and retreating monsoon or the past monsoon season during October to November.
 Cold season, extending from December to February, is followed by summer when both day and night temperatures increase sharply.
-May being the hottest month, the mean daily maximum temperature is about 40 degree C (104.0 degree F) and the mean daily minimum is about 28 degree C (82.4 degree F) sometimes the day temperature crosses 44 degree C during this period.
+May being the hottest month, the mean daily maximum temperature is about 40 degree Celsius and the mean daily minimum is about 28 degree Celsius sometimes the day temperature crosses 44 degree Celsius during this period.
 On some days, afternoon thundershowers come as a blessing and though temporarily they bring relief from the oppressive summer heat.
 By about the beginning of October day temperature decreases steadily signalling the withdrawal of monsoon.
-Day and night temperature decrease rapidly during November.
+The day and night temperature decrease rapidly during November.
 December is the coldest month with the mean daily maximum and minimum temperatures being 35 degree C and 20 degree C respectively.
 Sometimes during the cold season, night temperature may drop down to about 10 degree C. The skies are generally clear or lightly clouded throughout the year except during south west monsoon season when heavy clouds cast the skies.

 The average rainfall in the district is 772 mm.
 71% of the annual rainfall is received by the district during south west monsoon (i.e. June to September).
 September is the rainiest month.
 During summer and retreating monsoon season some amount of rainfall is received in the form of thunder showers.
 The variation in the annual rainfall in the district from year to year is large.
 On an average there are 46 rainy days. (i.e. days with rainfall of over 2.5mm or more).